top of page

 5. Track What's Working vs What's Not Working

-Are you journaling to:
+Are you keeping a journal to:

-• Kill time?
+• Pass the time?

-• Manage your stress?
+• Handle your stress?

-• Manage your anger?
+• Control your anger?

-• Manage your feelings or anxiety?
+• Manage your emotions or anxiety?

-• Increasing your self-awareness?
+• Enhance your self-awareness?

-• Accomplish your goals?
+• Achieve your goals?

-• Be more grateful?
+• Become more grateful?

-• Build a positive mindset?
+• Develop a positive mindset?

 6. Keep Your Journal Accessible For Times of Need